 2,040: University Workplace Violence Prevention Policy

-- Acts of aggression can include oral, written or cyber statements, gestures, or expressions that communicate a direct or indirect threat of physical or mental harm to another person or affiliate of that person such as family or personal property.
+Threats of violence can include oral, written or cyber statements, gestures, or expressions that communicate a direct or indirect threat of physical or mental harm to another person or affiliate of that person such as family or personal property.

-- All reports of incidents must be taken seriously.
-Supervisors are expected to take immediate action when becoming aware of any threats by alerting their chain of command immediately.
-Administrators must subsequently notify Human Resources and University Police Services.
+Supervisors are expected to take immediate action when becoming aware of threats by alerting their chain of command.
+Administrators must immediately notify University Police Services.

-Because personal issues are frequently the cause of workplace violence incidents, employees experiencing threats of violence from a domestic partner or other non-work relationship are encouraged to report this to their chain of command as well as to University Police Services.
+Because non-work issues are frequently the cause of workplace violence incidents, employees experiencing threats of violence from a domestic partner or other non-work relationship are encouraged to report this to their chain of command and to University Police Services.
 Supervisors who become aware of such situations should consult wiht their chain of command.